gfoidl/DataCompression/doc/SwingingDoor.md

 ![](./images/swinging-door_02.png)

 Beginning at the last archived value (1) and the next snapshots (2, 3, ...) a _swinging door_ is constructed,
 that is only allowed to close and not to open.
-Green are in the figure below.
+Green area in the figure below.

 ![](./images/swinging-door_01.png)